 The All Saints’ Trust is a charitable company limited by guarantee registered in England and Wales (registered in Cardiff, number 9887971).
 Registered office: Donnington Road, Kenton, Middlesex HA3 0NB - visit website

 The school was opened in September 1972 as a two-form entry Infants' School with pupils aged 4 to 7 years.
 It is designed as a semi-open plan building consisting of three suites.
 Each suite has one practical area and two classroom bases.
 The practical areas are used by all the children and provide facilities for co-operative teaching and learning.

-We are offering the 30 hours nursery entitlement for working parents of 3 and 4 year olds (the extended entitlement) from 9.00am to 3.00pm, together with extended hours at Breakfast Club from 7.45am.
+We offer the free 30 hours nursery entitlement for working parents of 3 and 4 year olds (the extended entitlement) from 9.00am to 3.00pm, together with extended hours at Breakfast Club from 7.45am.
 Full-time Nursery children can also attend our Busy Bees After School Club from 3.00pm - 5.30pm.

 Our new Nursery was opened in April 2018 and caters for children who will be 4 years of age during the school year.
-Attendance is either on a part-time morning basis or on a full-time basis for those working parents who qualify for the free nursery childcare grant for 30 hours.
+Attendance is either on a part-time morning basis or on a full-time basis.
+If you are not entitled to the 30 free hours, but would like your child to attend Full-Time, hours can be purchased at a cost of £6/hour.
 There is a maximum of 26 children at each part-time or full-time session.
 One Teacher and one Nursery Nurse (NNEB) are appointed so that two responsible adults are present at all times, with additional support provided by part-time Support Assistants, Students and Parents.

 Aims of our School